MartinsOnuoha/MartinsOnuoha/README.md

 ### Hi there 👋, I am Martins  Onuoha.
 #### I sometimes pass the "I'm not a Robot" test.

 You'd mostly find bits and pieces of source codes in this space.
-Some of them subjective.
+Some of them subjective, and that's fine, this is an experimental space.
 It's alright if you don't understand half of what's in here, I don't either.

 ![image](https://static01.nyt.com/images/2016/08/05/us/05onfire1_xp/05onfire1_xp-superJumbo-v2.jpg)